bknie1/Sudoku/Readme.md

 ## Brandon Knieriem

 ### Description
-This is my term project for OOP at UNH.
-I'm a pretty average C++ programmer and this is an advanced course so I will be tackling new concepts.
-See the documentation folder for more about each assignment.
+This is my term project for OOP at UNH based on the classic, numeric logic puzzle.

-### DONE
-## Homework Assignments
-- State
-- Square
-- Board
-- Cluster
-- Game
-- Exceptions
-- Diagonal

-### TODO

-## Homework Assignments
-- Interface
-- Undo
-- Restore
-- Details & Documents

 ## Functionality
 - GUI Interface